RobertoPrevato/jQuery-KingTable/README.md

-# jQuery-SmartTable
+# jQuery-KingTable
-A jQuery plugin for administrative tables that are able to build themselves, on the basis of the input data.
+A jQuery plugin for administrative tables that are able to build themselves, on the basis of their input data.
+...coming soon